felixdollack/aboutme/content/authors/admin/_index.md

 +++

-Felix Dollack is a PhD candidate in human informatics at the University of Tsukuba.
-His research interests include artificial intelligence, affective computing and psychoacoustics.
-He received BEng and MSc degrees in hearing technology and audiology from Jade University of applied sciences and University of Oldenburg in Germany.
+Felix Dollack is interested in generative and explainable artificial intelligence, affective computing and human-computer interaction.
+He obtained a PhD in human informatics at the University of Tsukuba and received BEng and MSc degrees in hearing technology and audiology from Jade University of applied sciences and the University of Oldenburg in Germany.